 The BBO platform is becoming extremely busy, for obvious reasons, and things are changing rapidly, so we felt it might be useful to summarise the up-to-date position.
 No new tournament organising privileges are being allocated by BBO, in light of capacity constraints, so if you were not already on record as a tournament organiser in your own right (i.e. NOT under the CBAI umbrella), then the CBAI virtual club agreement is the only route to go.

 Virtual club status gives you the guarantee that your tournaments will take place at the days and times that you wish, and with no limitation on tables.
 For an ongoing club situation, this seems to us to be vital, which is why we spent the time and effort negotiating the virtual clubs arrangement with BBO.
 To benefit from virtual club status, you will need to charge table money for any event you run, even at off-peak times; there are no more free virtual club tournaments (apart from three free tournaments that we have negotiated for new sign-ups to allow them to get used to the system).
 The table money is paid in BB$, and the minimum charge is BB$1; from what we have seen most clubs are charging between BB$3-5 for peak hours events, and the minimum BB$1 for off-peak ones, but that is up to the clubs themselves.
 If you charge the minimum BB$1, it all goes to BBO.
-If you charge more, then the table money is split 60/40 between the CBAI and BBO for moment, and the Association will rebate its element to the relevant club/organiser in due course; at 1 September, the split will shift to 50/50, and we will continue to rebate the share paid to us back to the club/organiser.
+If you charge more, then the table money is split 50/50 between the CBAI and BBO, and the Association will rebate its element to the relevant club/organiser in due course, less a charge of 5% of the gross revenue to defray our costs of maintaining the virtual club activities.